FLEETCOR Technologies (NYSE:FLT) Issues Q3 2022 Earnings Guidance

-FLEETCOR Technologies (NYSE:FLT – Get Rating) issued an update on its third quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $4.15-$4.25 for the period, compared to the consensus estimate of $4.18.
+FLEETCOR Technologies (NYSE:FLT – Get Rating) updated its third quarter 2022 earnings guidance on Monday.
+The company provided EPS guidance of $4.15-$4.25 for the period, compared to the consensus EPS estimate of $4.18.
 The company issued revenue guidance of $870.00 million-$890.00 million, compared to the consensus revenue estimate of $879.40 million.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Cetera Investment Advisers grew its position in FLEETCOR Technologies by 3.1% during the first quarter.
-Cetera Investment Advisers now owns 1,832 shares of the business services provider’s stock worth $456,000 after buying an additional 55 shares during the period.
-Advisory Services Network LLC lifted its holdings in shares of FLEETCOR Technologies by 6.8% in the first quarter.
-Advisory Services Network LLC now owns 1,112 shares of the business services provider’s stock valued at $276,000 after purchasing an additional 71 shares in the last quarter.
-Covestor Ltd lifted its holdings in shares of FLEETCOR Technologies by 253.1% in the first quarter.
-Covestor Ltd now owns 113 shares of the business services provider’s stock valued at $28,000 after purchasing an additional 81 shares in the last quarter. qPULA Trading Management LP lifted its holdings in shares of FLEETCOR Technologies by 11.1% in the first quarter. qPULA Trading Management LP now owns 1,000 shares of the business services provider’s stock valued at $249,000 after purchasing an additional 100 shares in the last quarter.
-Finally, Capital International Sarl lifted its holdings in shares of FLEETCOR Technologies by 1.1% in the first quarter.
-Capital International Sarl now owns 10,142 shares of the business services provider’s stock valued at $2,526,000 after purchasing an additional 111 shares in the last quarter.
-91.52% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently bought and sold shares of the stock.
+Covestor Ltd increased its stake in shares of FLEETCOR Technologies by 253.1% in the 1st quarter.
+Covestor Ltd now owns 113 shares of the business services provider’s stock worth $28,000 after acquiring an additional 81 shares in the last quarter.
+Lazard Asset Management LLC purchased a new position in shares of FLEETCOR Technologies during the first quarter valued at approximately $35,000.
+Sequoia Financial Advisors LLC bought a new stake in shares of FLEETCOR Technologies in the 1st quarter worth approximately $207,000.
+Meiji Yasuda Asset Management Co Ltd. grew its stake in shares of FLEETCOR Technologies by 24.8% in the 2nd quarter.
+Meiji Yasuda Asset Management Co Ltd. now owns 1,028 shares of the business services provider’s stock worth $216,000 after buying an additional 204 shares during the last quarter.
+Finally, Cresset Asset Management LLC bought a new stake in FLEETCOR Technologies in the first quarter worth $217,000.
+91.52% of the stock is currently owned by hedge funds and other institutional investors.

 FLEETCOR Technologies Company Profile